luguoxiang/kubernetes-traffic-monitor/README.md

 # Introduction
-Traffic-Monitor is a tools to monitor kubernetes network traffic between pods(Only HTTP is supported)
+Traffic-Monitor is a tool to monitor kubernetes network traffic between pods(Only HTTP is supported)

 # Deploy traffic monitor
 ```